-You don't use un/une when stating people's occupations or professions in French (Zero Article)
+When not to use un/une while stating people's occupations or professions in French (Zero Article)

-In French, the indefinite articles un or une is not used when stating a profession.
+In French, in most cases, indefinite articles un or une are not used when stating a profession or occupation.
+Learn the different cases in this lesson.

 When to omit the indefinite articles with professions in French